H-HOPE/H-HOPE-current-meter/README.md

 Figure.
 9V battery installation.</div>

-Make hole on the enclosure for the external ON/OFF switch to power on the H-HOPE current meter.
+Make hole on the enclosure for the external ON/OFF switch to power on the H-HOPE water current meter.
 Connect the switch in series with positive battery wire.
 <div align="center">
 <img src="./res/img (5).jpg" alt="drawing" width="500"/>